permutationlock/path_coloring_bgl/README.md

 ## Requirements
  The [Boost Libraries](http://www.boost.org/) and a compiler that supports the C++11 standard.
-The provided makefiles use GCC by default; other compilers may be specified by changing the appropriate variable.
+The provided makefiles use [GCC](https://gcc.gnu.org/) by default; other compilers may be specified by changing the appropriate makefile variable.